DISH Network Review

 - 4K video: DISH Network’s receivers support 4K Ultra HD programming, the latest advancement in video resolution.
-All you need to get started is a 4K TV, a Hopper 3 DVR, and one of its TV packages.
+All you need to get started is a 4K TV, a Hopper 3 DVR or Joey receiver, and one of its TV packages.

 - Built-in TV apps: There’s no need to decide between cable and streaming service; your Hopper 3 DVR comes with most of these apps built-in.
 You'll have access to YouTube, Netflix, Pandora, The Weather Channel and other popular applications.
-DISH Network is currently working on adding a YouTube app to the mix as well.

 - Advanced voice remote: With DISH Network’s voice remote, you can find a program just by speaking to it.
 Tell it to record programs, change the channel or find a movie On Demand.
 The remote also has a location feature, so if it gets lost, you just press a button on the Hopper and your remote will beep, so you can find it.

 - Portable satellites for outdoor viewing: Satellite TV is a great option for roadtrippers, boaters, and tailgaters because you can bring your DISH service with them by purchasing a portable satellite.
 You can either pay as you go for the outdoor service, or you can add it to your regular TV subscription for an extra $7 per month.

 What Others Are Saying